AnnaWijetunga/AnnaWijetunga.github.io/_posts/2020-02-12-rails_project_bookshelf.markdown

 ---
 layout: post
 title:      "Rails Project: Bookshelf"
-date:       2020-02-12 10:53:43 +0000
+date:       2020-02-12 05:53:45 -0500
 permalink:  rails_project_bookshelf
 ---

 Thank you for being here!

-This project is an MVC, Ruby on Rails web application created to save books and leave/share reviews amongst a community.
+This project is a MVC, Ruby on Rails web application created to save books and leave/share reviews amongst a community.

 **Why a book review app?**